jonpither/lein-pallet-fuz/README.md

-# lein-pallet-dep
+# lein-pallet-fuz

-A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo.
+A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo using pallet.
 You configure it via your project.clj.
 Tested with EC2 and an Ubuntu instance.

 ## Usage

+First things first, set up pallet with the service credentials it needs.
+Visit the [first-steps page](http://palletops.com/doc/first-steps/).
+In particular you'll need some service config in your `~/.pallet directory`.
+See the `lein pallet add-service` task.
+If you're deploying to EC2 you'll need your aws-key and aws-secret-key which you can find contained within the 'security credentials' section in the EC2 portal.

-TODO setup up .pallet stuff... i.e. lein pallet add-service @  http://palletops.com/doc/first-steps/
+TODO setup up .pallet stuff... i.e. lein pallet add-service @

 Put `[lein-pallet-fuz "0.1.0]` into the `:plugins` vector of your project.clj.